Bible IndexContentsHome...Saved?..Pray...Free...Bible...Shop...Learn...Worship...U.S.B.S...Contact UsNew Website

 Biblical Attraction

 Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we continue in the Book of Song of Solomon with Chapter 7.
-In our text today we see the attraction between a bride and her groom as they describe their attraction to each other.
-In making application we see both a spiritual picture of the attraction that Christ has for His Church and the personal picture between a Husband and Wife.
+Today, we continue in the Book of Song of Solomon with Chapter 7.
+In our text today, we see the attraction between a bride and her groom as they describe their attraction to each other.
+In making an application, we see both a spiritual picture of Christ's attraction for His Church and the personal picture between a Husband and Wife.
 How about you?
 Do you see the attraction between Christ and the Church?
 Let us learn from our text today to remember the attraction between Christ and His Church so we will respect His Bride as we go to Church to Worship Him.

 .